rlucente-se-jboss/demo-rfe/labs/lab-05.md

  Watchdog                     |    |   X    |            |     X      |     X       |          |     X

 Once again, please confirm that the container application has fully started.
-In the same terminal window, type the following commands to see if the container web application is fully active.
+In the same terminal, type the following commands to see if the container web application is fully active.

     systemctl status container-httpd.service
     sudo watch -n 5 podman container list

-In the guest terminal window, press the key combination `CTRL-C` to terminate the `watch` command after the container is fully started.
+In the guest terminal, press the key combination `CTRL-C` to terminate the `watch` command after the container is fully started.

 Next, let's take a look at how `podman auto-update` can ensure that we're running the most up-to-date version of our container application.
 We'll begin by examining the contents returned by the current container web application.
-In the same guest terminal window, type the following command:
+In the same guest terminal, type the following command:

     curl http://localhost:8080